AusDTO/mkdocs-gov-au-theme/docs/index.md

+abstract: Abstract

-# The platform for building the future.
+## The platform for building the future.

 cloud.gov.au is a place to run web apps, freeing up teams to focus on writing code that meets user needs.
 It provides a faster, safer, standard way to change web apps without impacting the user.
 It also provides real-time visibility and insight into web app usage, performance, and behaviour.

 Combined, **this makes it easy for government to release, monitor and grow user-facing digital services.**

-# Industry standard technology, best-practice approach
+## Industry standard technology, best-practice approach

 cloud.gov.au is built with the industry leading Platform as a Service (PaaS) technology [Cloud Foundry](http://cloudfoundry.org/), running on top of [Amazon Web Services](http://aws.amazon.com/) in the Sydney region.